Sudhanwa11/Data-Structures-And-Algorithms-In-cpp/ARRAYS CODES/STRINGS/Length of string/README.md

-to print lenght of a string array
+to print length of a string array